 Causes of Diaper Rash

 Of course, keeping the area dry is the most important thing you can do to prevent the rash.
 Many diaper comparison studies have been done, and the results show a slight advantage to the newer gel-type ("super absorbent") disposable diapers compared to cloth and the older cellulous-type disposable.
-Gel-type diapers simply keep the area dryer.
+Gel-type diapers simply keep the area drier.

 Prickly Heat